mattrltrent/trent/README.md

 </div>

-### Perks
+### Why would you use Trent over other state management libraries?

+- Ease of use:
-- 🔥 Built-in dependency injection and service locator.
+  - Built-in dependency injection and service locators.
-- 🔥 Utilizes efficient stream-based state management.
+  - Boasts simple `Alerter` and `Digester` widgets for managing UI layer reactively.
+- Fine-grained control:
+  - Includes special shorthand `watch<T>`, `watchMap<T, S>`, and `get<T>` functions for reduced-boilerplate managing of UI layer.
+  - State output for widgets and functions is "mapped", meaning instead of requiring exhaustive checks like `if (state is A) {...} else if (state is B) {...} else {...}` you just chain `..as<A>((state) {...}..as<B>((state) {...})` etc. invocations non-exhaustively.
+If you want a catch-all route, chain an `orElse`.
+If a state isn't included, it's ignored.
+  - Allows listening to one-off "ephemeral" states with `alert` that you don't want saved (ie: sending off a quick notification state without replacing your current state).
+  - Access the last state of a specific type with `getExStateAs<T>`, ensuring you don't lose the value of the state you transitioned away from (ie: Data state -> Loading state -> Reloading Data state with its past data saved).
-- 🔥 Uses [`Equatable`](https://pub.dev/packages/equatable) for customizable equality checks.
+  - Uses [`Equatable`](https://pub.dev/packages/equatable) for customizable equality checks.
+- Performance & safety:
+  - Efficient stream-based state management.
-- 🔥 Includes custom `Option.Some(...)`/`Option.None()` types for safety.
+  - Utilizes custom `Option.Some(...)`/`Option.None()` types.
-- 🔥 Clean separation of concerns: UI layer & business logic layer.
+  - Clean separation of concerns: UI layer & business logic layer.

 ### UI Layer That "Responds" To Your Business Logic States